Investors still aren't happy with Elon Musk

 Tesla stock sank in recent weeks on doubts about Elon Musk's plans to take the company private.
 Investors don't seem much happier with his decision to stay public.

-The stock was down nearly 3% in premarket trading on Monday, at $308.
-That would represent a drop of about 20% from its high on August 7, moments after Musk tweeted his plans to take the company private.
+The stock was down about 2% in early trading on Monday, at $316.
+That would represent a drop of about 18% from its high on August 7, moments after Musk tweeted his plans to take the company private.

 The market never seemed to believe that Musk could pull off his plan to buy out shareholders at $420 a share.
 The highest the stock reached was $387 on that first day, about 8% below Musk's proposed price.
 And it never got near that price again.